aimms/documentation/webui/webui-grid-pages.rst

 .. image:: images/GridPage_PageTab_Full_1.png
     :align: center

-Initially, unassigned widgets may be moved from the "Unassigned widgtes" section to one of the defined areas by using drag-and-drop.
-Assigned widgets may also be moved from one area to another area also by using drag-and-drop:
+Initially, unassigned widgets may be moved from the "Unassigned widgets" section to one of the defined areas by using drag-and-drop.
+Assigned widgets may also be moved from one area to another by using drag-and-drop:

 .. image:: images/GridPage_Drag-and-Drop_1.png
     :align: center

-The icons before the name of each area contain either a horizontal arrow from right to left, or a vertical arrow from top to bottom.
-These arrows indicate how the widgets are distributed within each area, either columnwise in equal columns or rowwise in equal rows, as also indicated by the corresponding tooltip:
+The icon before the name of an area contains either a horizontal arrow from left to right, or a vertical arrow from top to bottom.
+These arrows indicate how the widgets are distributed within each area, either columnwise in equal columns or rowwise in equal rows, which is also indicated by the corresponding tooltip:

 .. image:: images/GridPage_Area_Name_Tooltip.png
     :align: center

-Please note as well the "+" sign at the bottom of the Page tab of the Page Manager.
+Please also note the "+" sign at the bottom of the Page tab of the Page Manager.
 This allows the user to add a new widget to the selected page directly from within this Page tab, without the need to open the Widget Manager in order to access the same functionality.

 The layout selection and the assignments of widgets to areas as shown above results in the following page visualization: